 Supplemental Security Income (SSI)

-Officially called Title XVI Supplemental Security Income (SSI) is a federal program financed by the general fund at the generosity of the American people that allows disability benefits to claimants who have not worked enough to qualify for paid-in Title II benefits, or have a gap between stopping work and receiving disability.
+Officially called Title XVI Supplemental Security Income (SSI) is a federal program financed by the general fund at the generosity of the American people that allows disability benefits to claimants who have not worked enough to qualify for paid-in Title II benefits, or have a gap between stopping work and receiving disability as for people that have children with disabilities the use of a soft play centre installation for disabled children can be the best choice for them.
 It pays a monthly subsistence-level benefit and comes with Medicaid.
 It can also come with retroactive benefits, typically paid out in three installments over 12 months.

 Concurrent disability benefits (RSDI & SSI)